kylobite/kai-ruby/README.md

 ###Versions

-The current version of KAI has two interpretations:
+The current version of KAI has three interpretations:

 ```
 Version Goal.Progress.Testing